pkerpedjiev/emptypipes/_posts/2016-07-03-d3-panning-and-zooming.md

     gMain.call(zoom)
 ```

-Here we recompute the zoom transform every time there is a zoom event, and
+Here we recompute the zoom transform every time there is a zoom event and
 reposition each circle.
 We also rescale the x-scale so that we can use it to
 create an axis.
 The astute observer will note that
 `transform.applyX(xScale(d))` is actually equivalent to `xNewScale(d)`.